Xtraball/SiberianCMS-Doc/docs/module/forms.md

 In Siberian we have implemented our own Forms & Elements to control design and javascript events

-Here is listed all these elements, how to use them from the  `View`, to the `Controller`
+Here is listed all these elements, how to use them from the  `View` to the `Controller`

 **Form fields must respect the case of the field they represent in the database.**